Advice for businesses

 Disposal of beer and cider from public houses, clubs, restaurants and other similar establishments

-We ask that you do not discharge into our sewer as you could be making an illegal discharge if you do so.
+Please do not discharge into our sewer until you have received a response from the Trade Effluent Scientific Team, as you could be making an illegal discharge if you do so.

 Why is it important to manage water systems if my business is closed?